benmarwick/Data-Science-at-UW-Poster/Data-Science-Poster-Text-Mining-JSTOR.md

 This markdown file accompanies the poster presented at the UW Data Science event on 7 Feb 2014.
 It contains the R code used to generate the figures on the poster and additional details about methods that are not on the poster.

-Google’s Ngram viewer is a tool for visualizing the popularity of words over time in 5 million books digitized by Google.
-It has been described as the ‘gateway drug’  for data science in the humanities.
+[Google’s Ngram viewer](https://books.google.com/ngrams) is a tool for visualizing the popularity of words over time in 5 million books digitized by Google.
+It has been described as the ‘gateway drug’  for data science in the humanities ([1](http://mainedh.org/2013/09/09/google-ngrams-the-gateway-drug-to-digital-humanities/), [2](http://www.dancohen.org/2010/12/19/initial-thoughts-on-the-google-books-ngram-viewer-and-datasets/)).
 While it is fun for casual searches, it has substantial limitations that prevent it from being a scholarly tool.
 The main problem is we simply don’t know what is in the corpus.
 This makes validation through close reading of the texts impossible.

-Inspired by the Google Ngram viewer, we wrote JSTORr, an R package that visualizes Ngrams for corpora held by JSTOR, a digital library of 2000 scholarly journals.
-JSTOR’s Data for Research service allows users to download full text of journals.
+Inspired by the Google Ngram viewer, we wrote [JSTORr](https://github.com/UW-ARCHY-textual-macroanalysis-lab/JSTORr), an R package that visualizes Ngrams for corpora held by JSTOR, a digital library of 2000 scholarly journals.
+[JSTOR’s Data for Research](http://about.jstor.org/service/data-for-research) service allows users to download full text of journals.
 With JSTORr, the full text can be analysed for ngrams, word correlations, document clustering and topic modelling.
 This means that we can now carefully build a sizable corpora of scholarly literature on specific topics and investigate them with text mining methods.
 In this poster we demonstrate some of the basic functions of the package to get insights into the history of science.

 The package is hosted on github and can be installed locally using the following code: